Historical Accuracy (Q&A):Was Fred Hampton chairman of the Black Panther Party?

 No. Screenwriters Kenny and Keith Lucas responded to the question by saying, "We didn’t know the nature of William O'Neal's relationship with Roy Mitchell.
-We got the transcript from [the 1987 civil rights docuseries] Eyes on the Prize, but you can't really trust what William O'Neal was saying.
+We got the transcript from [the 1990 PBS civil rights docuseries] Eyes on the Prize II, but you can't really trust what William O'Neal was saying.
 We took what he said, and made some assumptions based on other research that we've done, about the relationship between informants and their handlers." -Decider.comDid the Black Panther Party believe in violence?The Black Panthers were known for being a militant political organization.
 They believed that due to the fact that the police had guns, they would never truly be liberated from the chains of the oppressor.
 They believed that arming themselves, primarily for self-defense, was the only way to guarantee true liberation.
 As a result, members of the Black Panther Party engaged in many fatal shootouts with police.
 Prominent members like Bobby Seale outright called for using violence against the police when confronted.
 They believed that Martin Luther King Jr.'s death was proof that advancing civil rights through nonviolence doesn't work.

 The scene where William O'Neal spends time at Roy Mitchell's home is based on a comment O'Neal made about visiting Mitchell's place.
 However, the dialogue that unfolds there is fictional.
-The real O'Neal never revealed what had been dicussed.
+The real O'Neal never revealed what had been discussed.